EditaAdomaityte/BrainByte-client/README.md

 2. ### Taking a Quiz
 <p>
-• Navigate to the 'Start quiz' in Nav Bar
+Navigate to the 'Start quiz' in Nav Bar<br>
-• Select a category from the dropdown menu
+Select a category from the dropdown menu<br>
-• Choose the number of questions you want to answer
+Choose the number of questions you want to answer<br>
-• Click "Start Quiz"
+Click "Start Quiz"<br>
-• Answer the true/false questions
+Answer the true/false questions<br>
-• Submit your answers to see your results
+Submit your answers to see your results<br>
 </p>

 3. ### Viewing Quiz History
 <p>
-• Navigate to the "My Results" section
+Navigate to the "My Results" section<br>
-• View a list of all quizzes you've taken
+View a list of all quizzes you've taken<br>
-• Click on any quiz to see detailed results
+Click on any quiz to see detailed results<br>
 </p>

 4. ### Contributing Questions
 <p>
-• Navigate to the "Contribute" section
+Navigate to the "Contribute" section<br>
-• Fill out the form with your question details
+Fill out the form with your question details<br>
-• Submit the question
+Submit the question<br>
 </p>

 5. ### Managing Your Questions
 <p>
-• Navigate to the "My Questions" section
+Navigate to the "My Questions" section<br>
-• View all questions you've contributed
+View all questions you've contributed<br>
-• Edit or delete questions as needed
+Edit or delete questions as needed<br>
 </p>

 ## Contributing
 <p>
-• Fork the repository
+Fork the repository<br>
-• Create your feature branch (git checkout -b feature/amazing-feature)
+Create your feature branch (git checkout -b feature/amazing-feature)<br>
-• Commit your changes (git commit -m 'Add some amazing feature')
+Commit your changes (git commit -m 'Add some amazing feature')<br>
-• Push to the branch (git push origin feature/amazing-feature)
+Push to the branch (git push origin feature/amazing-feature)<br>
-• Open a Pull Request
+Open a Pull Request<br>
 </p>

 ## Technologies Used